 I drove to LA Center Studios to meet the others from the MTV Reality show “Burnt.”
 MTV has multiple offices at this location and the “Burnt” show is one of them.
-We gathered in the lobby and left in white van shuttles a few minutes after 12 middle of the day heading for Q´s Billiards in downtown Pasadena.
+We gathered in the lobby and left in white van shuttles a few minutes after 12 am heading for Q´s Billiards in downtown Pasadena.

 At Q´s Billiards we sat around for a few hours while the crew installed their hidden cameras and microphones.
-I believe the reason why we came at the same time as the rest of the crew is that they could see how many extras they had so they could call in additional extras if needed, as I was called in Thursday a few days ago.
+I believe the reason why we came at the same time as the rest of the crew is that they could see how many extras they had so they could call in additional extras if needed, as I was called in Thursday for the rehearsal.
 Most of the extras were new, of the 20 extras there were probably 6 of us who had been there for the rehearsal.
 The rehearsal day there were many girls with bad attitudes.
 This time there were a lot of friendly people gathered.

 The first “burn” was at 5.30pm and a girl I noticed from last time and I were placed at a pool table by the stairs out of camera and microphone reach.
 The guy who was to be “burned” would see us first when he came upstairs, and then continue further in to where the other pool tables were located.

 The guy came with his sister and three friends, and all of them knew about the “burn” except the one guy.